-The Company uses derivative financial instruments to manage certain interest rate exposures arising from its financing activities.
+From time to time, the Company uses derivative financial instruments to manage certain interest rate exposures arising from its financing activities.

-The Company recognizes all derivatives at fair value in the balance sheet, with the corresponding gains and losses reported in "Other (income)/expense, (net)" in the Statements of Income.
+The Company recognizes all derivatives at fair value in the balance sheet, with the corresponding gains and losses reported in "Other (income)/expense, net" in the Statements of Income.
 If a derivative is designated as a fair value hedge, changes in the fair value of the derivative will be offset against the change in fair value of the hedged item attributable to the risk being hedged and consequently ineffectiveness is recognized immediately.